McMurdo Dry Valleys

 Unique natural experiment

-This isolated ecosystem is good place for exploration as the water seepage brings the microorganisms out, while keeping the main ecosystem intact.
+This isolated ecosystem is a good place for exploration as the water seepage brings the microorganisms out while keeping the main ecosystem intact.
 Thus researchers have no need to interfere in the main ecosystem under the ice.

-Such autotrophic (independent from outside environment) ecosystems are very interesting: they illustrate how the life can adapt to extreme conditions.
-The small, rusty spot in Blood Falls provides an explanation how life could survive on Earth when whole planet was covered with ice, possibly some 700 million years ago.
+Such autotrophic (independent from outside environment) ecosystems are very interesting: they illustrate how life can adapt to extreme conditions.
+The small, rusty spot in Blood Falls provides an explanation of how life could survive on Earth when the whole planet was covered with ice, possibly some 700 million years ago.

 Theoretically such ecosystems could exist also on other planets, e.g. on ice-covered planets of Jupiter.